-Linda Childears has served as President and CEO of the Daniels Fund since 2005.
-Bill Daniels appointed her as a trustee of his estate and named her to the Daniels Fund’s original Board of Directors.
-Linda's leadership reflects her strong dedication to preserving and honoring the philanthropic intent of Bill Daniels.
+Linda Childears joined the Daniels Fund in July 2005.
+Bill Daniels appointed her a trustee of his estate and named her to the original Daniels Fund Board of Directors.
+Linda implements the Board's strategic direction and leads all programs and operations of the Daniels Fund.
+Her leadership reflects her strong dedication to honoring Bill Daniels’ philanthropic intent.

-Linda originally met Bill Daniels when he hired her company, The Financial Consortium, to help overcome the unprecedented operational, legal, and regulatory challenges of launching Young Americans Bank, his bank for kids.
-By the time of the bank’s grand opening in August 1987, Linda had accepted Bill's offer to become its President and CEO.
-Since the organization began in 1987, Young Americans has reached over half a million young people.
+Linda met Bill Daniels when he hired her company, The Financial Consortium, to help overcome the unprecedented operational, legal, and regulatory challenges of opening Young Americans Bank, his bank for kids.
+By the time of the bank’s grand opening in August 1987, Linda had accepted Bill's offer to become its President & CEO.

-Prior to Young Americans, Linda spent several years in "adult" banking.
-She served as President of Equitable Bank of Littleton, and Vice President of First National Bancorporation.
-She also served the industry as a board member of Colorado Bankers Association, Graduate School of Banking at Colorado, Colorado Student Loan Program, and as Chairman of the American Bankers Association Education Foundation.
+Prior to Young Americans, Linda spent several years in "adult" banking as President of Equitable Bank of Littleton and Vice President of First National Bancorporation.
+She served as a board member of Colorado Bankers Association, Graduate School of Banking at Colorado, and Colorado Student Loan Program, and was Chairman of the American Bankers Association Education Foundation.

-Linda is active in the Denver community.
-She currently serves on the boards of Cheyenne Capital Fund, Council on Foundations, Denver Metro Chamber of Commerce, Denver Police Foundation, First National Bank of Santa Fe, and Mountain States Employers Council.
-She serves on the Public Policy Committees of the Council on Foundations and the Philanthropy Roundtable, and is a member of Mayor Hancock's Denver Education Compact.
 Linda is past Chairman of National Assembly, National Camp Fire, and Cherry Creek Arts Festival.
-Past board positions include Alliance for Choice in Education, American Red Cross Mile High Chapter, Cherry Creek Business Improvement District, CollegeInvest, Colorado Association of Funders, Colorado Meth Project, Daniels College of Business, Dental Lifeline Network, Denver Metro Chamber Leadership Foundation, Denver Public Schools Foundation, DU Bridge Project, Foundation for Teaching Economics, Johnson & Wales University—President’s Advisory Board, Junior Achievement, Mile High United Way, OpenWorld Learning, and Young Americans Bank and Center for Financial Education.
+Past board positions include Alliance for Choice in Education, American Red Cross—Mile High Chapter, Cherry Creek Business Improvement District, CollegeInvest, Colorado Association of Funders, Colorado Meth Project, Daniels College of Business, Dental Lifeline Network, Denver Metro Chamber Leadership Foundation, Denver Public Schools Foundation, DU Bridge Project, Foundation for Teaching Economics, Johnson & Wales University—President’s Advisory Board, Junior Achievement, Mile High United Way, OpenWorld Learning, and Young Americans Bank and Center for Financial Education.